 Your plant has been shipped to you in a pot.
-Please remove the plant from the packaging right away and plant it as soon as possible following the planting instructions below.
+Please remove it from the packaging right away and plant as soon as possible following the planting instructions below.
 If it is not possible to plant right away, follow these important steps: